 - Self-Assessments of Standardized Scalp Massages for Androgenic Alopecia

-- The effect of a scalp massage on stress hormone, blood pressure, and heart rate
+- The effect of a scalp massage on stress hormones, blood pressure, and heart rate

 - Hard Water is Damaging Your Hair, Byrdie